ASK-07/Parallel_Processing_Public/README.md

 The work includes several algorithms, including jacobi, collatz, and MIS (maximum independent set) which recieve inputs in the form of large graphical files.

-These algorithms are parellelized using MPI, omp, pthreads, cuda, and a finally hybrid versions to reach a further level of optimization.
+These algorithms are parallelized using MPI, omp, pthreads, cuda, and a finally hybrid versions to reach a further level of optimization.

 I ran these by connecting to Frontera GPU's at TACC via SSH in a secure linux terminal.